 (b) had no reason to believe that it was not a sandalwood tracking form that complies with the requirements of this Part.

-(3) If a person engages another person (a driver) to transport sandalwood in a case where a sandalwood tracking form is required under this Part, the person must, before the transportation occurs, ensure that the driver is given —

-(a) at least 2 copies of a sandalwood tracking form in hard copy form that complies with the requirements of this Part; or
+(3) If a person engages another person (a driver) to transport sandalwood in a case where a sandalwood tracking form is required under this Part, the person must, before the transportation occurs, ensure that the driver is given a sandalwood tracking form that complies with the requirements of this Part.

-(b) a sandalwood tracking form in electronic form that complies with the requirements of this Part.

 Penalty for this subregulation: a fine of $25 000.

 (4) A person must not deliver sandalwood in a case where a sandalwood tracking form is required under this Part to —